Day trips to France

 Pretty, flowered garden with an impressive large 1920s style house in the background

-Popular with England's rich and famous, Le Touquet's hotels have played host to film stars and even royalty over the years, and now the town's faded seaside glamour is attracting a whole new generation of socialites and sightseers.
+Popular with England's rich and famous, the seaside resort of Le Touquet-Paris-Plage has played host to film stars and even royalty over the years, and now the town's faded seaside glamour is attracting a whole new generation of socialites and sightseers.

 The long sandy beach is large enough for visitors to find their own quiet space plus a promenade and dunes provide excellent walking or cycling opportunities.
 For the kids there’s a water park and a magnificent period carousel.

 Sports fans will not be disappointed either as Le Touquet boasts three golf courses as well as sand yachting, sailing and riding opportunities.
-And if all that sounds a bit tiring relax in the 1930s covered market at the junction of Rue De Metz and Rue St Louis, which is held every Thursday and Saturday and where you can buy a wide range of fresh fish, meat, bread and delicacies.
+And if all that sounds a bit tiring, relax in the 1930s covered market at the junction of Rue De Metz and Rue St Louis, which is held every Thursday and Saturday and where you can buy a wide range of fresh fish, meat, bread and delicacies.

 If you're looking for an active France day trip, Le Touquet is the place for you.